 The UF committee meets once per month via teleconference and once per year in-person.
-The first in-person meeting is July 24-25, 2017 in San Antonio, Texas, simultaneously and in conjunction with the Summer Institute.
+The first and second in-person meetings were held in San Antonio, Texas, simultaneously and in conjunction with the Summer Institute.

 The UF committee is responsible for conducting annual community user satisfaction surveys for NHERI users.

 Each year, the User Forum committee publishes an Annual Community Report on the NHERI website.